pattonsgirl/CEG2410/Assignments/WebHosting/README.md

     - looks like `https://github.com/WSU-kduncan/ceg2410s24-YOURGITHUBUSERNAME`
 - a list of resources used either as you go in long (so in context with parts you are working on) or listed in a section at the end of your project.

-Your project documentation will be in your course repository in a folder named `WebHosting`.
+Your project documentation will be in your course repository in a folder named `Web-Hosting`.

 ## Part 1 - HTTP Server